newlearnerusa/geo-spatial-analysis/README.md

 The source code uploaded is from the third phase that dealt with performing HotSpot Analysis on our Distributed System.
 This problem was adapted from the [ACM Sigspatial Cup 2016](http://sigspatial2016.sigspatial.org/giscup2016/problem).
 However, our input included only the data from January.

 A detailed report is also uploaded.
-For instructions to run and test the code please follow the installation_run_instructions file
+For instructions to run and test the code please follow the installation_run_instructions file.

-##Algorithm
+## Algorithm
 The following flowchart describes the algorithm used.
 <p align="center">
   <img src="https://github.com/vrajasu/geo-spatial-analysis/blob/master/Images/MapReduceAlgorithm.png" width="250"/>